ashcasmir/kind-parsley/src/pages/index.md

         media_position: right
         media_width: sixty
       - title: Competing against Friends!
-        content: >
+        content: >+
           Friends and Family are an integral part of our life.
 They motivate you to achieve your goals.
-With FitPandas array of challenges, you can make tiny changes to raise the level of productivity and structure in your life.
+With FitPandas helps you to have a REAL connection with your peers to make you happier, more productive, and less likely to have health problems.

         actions:
           - label: Learn More
             url: /thank-you